PavluntiyJ/notification-page/README.md

-Absolutely self made notification-page using only HTML, CSS and vanila js.
+Notification-page using only HTML, CSS and vanila js.